 15. Fresh-cut stems are not allowed to supplement container entries.

 18. Exhibitors are required to present an Exhibitor’s Receipt to retrieve container entries in The Newport Flower Show.
 Exhibitors will receive a receipt for each container entry passed.

-19. In Division III: Ornamental Plants Grown in Containers, if your entry will require watering during the course of the Show, please provide a compatible saucer.
+19. In Division II: Ornamental Plants Grown in Containers, if your entry will require watering during the Show, please supply a compatible saucer.

 20. Hanging planters are not allowed.

-21. In Division IV: Cut Specimens, your entry should be a single stem per vase, with attached foliage above the water line.
+21. In Division III: Cut Specimens, your entry should be a single stem per vase, with any foliage above the water line.
 No loose, accessory foliage is permitted.

-24. Accessories are classified by the Newport Flower Show as non-essential decorative items, such as props.
+22. Accessories are classified by Back in Bloom as non-essential decorative items, such as props.
 Necessary support structures and natural mulches are not considered accessories.